fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 negative escapement, so it was not done here.

-If you have a multi-population fitGP_fish
+If you have a multi-population fitGP_fish model that

 assumes a single values of